-- How long after a protein feed must we wait before collecting the NBS specimen so that the PKU screen is valid?
+- How long after a protein feed must we wait before collecting the NBS specimen so that the NBS screen is valid?

 How long will it take to receive a results mailer for my patient once the newborn screening specimen is collected?